I love Herbal Medicine so much and even after 20 years of practice I still feel the excitement when I write up a herb.

 In 1905 the United States Department of Agriculture called attention to the increasing demand for Golden Seal for medicinal purposes in a Bulletin (No. 51).
-There it is stated that the early settlers learnt of the virtues of Golden Seal from the American Indians, who used the root as a medicine and its yellow juice as a stain for their faces and a dye for their clothing.
+There it is stated that the early settlers learned of the virtues of Golden Seal from the American Indians, who used the root as a medicine and its yellow juice as a stain for their faces and a dye for their clothing.
 (7)

 The five major alkaloid constituents in goldenseal are berberine, palmatine, hydrastine, hydrastinine, and canadine.

 Hydrastis owes its virtues almost entirely to Hydrastine, the alkaloid Berberine, apart from some effect as a bitter being practically inert.
-The United States Pharmacopoeia requires Hydrastis to yield not less than 2.5 per cent of Hydrastine.
+The United States Pharmacopoeia requires Hydrastis to yield not less than 2.5 percent of Hydrastine.
 (7)

-Results of one study showed that Golden Seal extracts possess a mixture of constituents that act against drug resistant bacterial infections such as Staphylococcus aureus.
-These findings lend support for the traditional application of golden seal in the prevention of infection.
+Results of one study showed that Golden Seal extracts possess a mixture of constituents that act against drug-resistant bacterial infections such as Staphylococcus aureus.
+These findings lend support for the traditional application of goldenseal in the prevention of infection.
 (1)

-Golden seal has also been shown to inhibit Streptococcus and other oral pathogens (2)
+Goldenseal has also been shown to inhibit Streptococcus and other oral pathogens (2)